Obi Station: Layout

 The station consists of an island platform serving two tracks at grade.
 The station building is built in traditional Japanese style to resemble a castle with white plaster namako walls.
 It houses a staffed ticket window and a waiting area.
 Access to the island platform is by means of a level crossing.
 A bike shed and parking is available at the station forecourt.

 Management of the passenger facilities at the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket booth which is equipped with a POS machine but does not have a Midori no Madoguchi facility.

-Adjacent stations
+Platforms

 History

 Japanese Government Railways (JGR) had opened the Shibushi Line from Nishi-Miyakonojō to Sueyoshi (now closed) in 1923.
 By 1925, the line had been extended eastwards to the east coast of Kyushu at Shibushi.
 The line was then extended northwards in phases, reaching Aburatsu by 1937.
 The track was extended further north with Kitagō opening as the northern terminus on 28 October 1941.
 Obi was one of several intermediate stations opened on the same day on the new track.
+Freight operations were discontinued in 1960.
 The route was designated the Nichinan Line on 8 May 1963.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR Kyushu.